kashmir54/kashmir54.github.io/_flipper/wifi/index.md

 | Upload Speed          | 921600        |

-Now hit Compile and Upload and all should run correctly.
-You should have this output:
+**Step 9.** Hit Compile and Upload and all should run correctly.
+You should have this output if all went smoothly:

 <p align="center">
   <img src="/images/flipper/output.png" width="80%"/>